IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 What Does Proactive IT Support Look Like?

 Proactive IT support means your provider is working to prevent problems before they reach you.
-This is the difference between managed IT services and a traditional break-fix arrangement.
+For Christchurch businesses, this is the difference between the IT support Christchurch firms actually need and a traditional break-fix arrangement that only reacts once something has already failed.

-Proactive support includes continuous monitoring of your network, servers, and endpoints.
-When an anomaly is detected — a failing hard drive, unusual login activity, a certificate about to expire — your provider addresses it before it becomes an outage.
+When an anomaly is detected, a failing hard drive, unusual login activity, a certificate about to expire, your provider addresses it before it becomes an outage.

 Local IT support Christchurch